Monday, February 02, 2026

 We join the third service where the Masons will be commisioned.
 Afterward there's an official photoshoot.
 Then photos with various ones.
 Incuding our cell group.

 Finally we bid goodbyes, gather gifts and go back in a taxi.
 We leave the suits and gifts at home.
-We breathe then go celebrate with my brother and his family.
+I breathe then go celebrate with my brother and his family.
 And later with our housemates.
 127 is a special, special day!

 Sunday, February 02, 2025